Khruangbin: Background

-When asked to play their first gig, Lee, who was learning to speak Thai at the time, decided they should use her favorite Thai word "khruangbin" (เครื่องบิน; RTGS: khrueang bin), which means "airplane", as their name.
+When asked to play their first gig, Ochoa, who was learning to speak Thai at the time, decided they should use her favorite Thai word "khruangbin" (เครื่องบิน; RTGS: khrueang bin), which means "airplane", as their name.
 Speer said that, had they had the foresight to predict the band's success, they might not have chosen a name that was so difficult to pronounce.
-The band's name symbolizes the international set of influences that shaped the band's formation.
+Khruangbin has stated their name "symbolises the international set of influences that shaped our music".

 Speer described the band's creative process as focused."When we first started the band, we wanted to have a formula,” he says.
 “It’s like, ‘This is what we do, and we’re not gonna try and go outside the box too much.
 We’re gonna explore the box we’re in.
 I’ve always been a big fan of that.
-I used to be in bands where was like, ‘Man, we’ve gotta think outside the box!’
+I used to be in bands where it was like, ‘Man, we’ve gotta think outside the box!’
 And all I’m thinking is: ‘You guys don’t even know.’
 Music should never be just for the sake of being experimental.
-Before you even start, you have to know what you’re experimenting with first.”A notable part of the band's visual style is the black wigs that Lee and Speer wear on stage, and during promotional interviews and photoshoots.
+Before you even start, you have to know what you’re experimenting with first.”A notable part of the band's visual style is the black wigs that Ochoa and Speer wear on stage and during promotional interviews and photoshoots.

 Career

+The Universe Smiles Upon You

-After Khruangbin toured with Bonobo, they featured their song "Calf Born in Winter" on his 2014 Late Night Tales compilation.
-The song became one of the most popular tracks on the record, helping create an initial audience for the band's first EP, History of Flight, and debut record, The Universe Smiles Upon You, in 2015.
+After touring with Bonobo, Khruangbin's song "Calf Born in Winter" was included on his 2013 Late Night Tales compilation.
+The song became one of the most popular tracks on the record, helping create an initial audience for the band's first EP, History of Flight, and debut album, The Universe Smiles Upon You, in 2015.
+The 2015 debut draws from the history of Thai music in the 1960s, specifically from luk thung.

 Shortly thereafter, Khruangbin were named The Guardian's "New Band of the Week," opening for acts like Father John Misty, Tycho, Chicano Batman, and Massive Attack.
 They also joined the festival circuit, playing a string of festivals like Lockn, Glastonbury, Bonnaroo, ACL, Outside Lands, Desert Daze, and South by Southwest.

-In 2017, the band covered Ma Beham Nemiresim by Googoosh, a popular Iranian songstress, for the Philia: Artists Rise Against Islamophobia compilation, and created a Tehran-specific playlist on Spotify, in addition to many other city-specific playlists, as part of their AirKhruang DJ series.
+In 2017, the band covered "Ma Beham Nemiresim" by Googoosh, a popular Iranian singer, for the Philia: Artists Rise Against Islamophobia compilation, and created a Tehran-specific playlist on Spotify, in addition to many other city-specific playlists, as part of their AirKhruang DJ series.